 Table 1 summarizes the structure of the human rights framework used for our analysis.
-It is comprised of four broad categories, Civil and Political Rights (Category 1), Economic, Social, and Cultural Rights (Category 2), Minority Rights (Category 3) and Implementation Mechanisms (Category 4).
-Each category is composed of two corresponding topics, each of which subsequently includes words representing particular issues and/or aspects of each topic.
+It is composed of four broad categories: civil and political rights (Category 1); economic, social, and cultural rights (Category 2); minority rights (Category 3); and implementation mechanisms (Category 4).
+Each category is composed of two corresponding topics, each of which subsequently includes words representing particular issues or aspects of each topic.
 Together, the structure may be expressed as a three-digit categorization with an upper category, a topic at the middle level, and an issue at the word level.
-The first three categories correspond to first and second generations of human rights, as well as rights associated with disadvantaged populations, whereas Category 4 concerns institutional mechanisms that protect and promote these three substantive dimensions of human rights.
-Category 1, Civil and Political Rights, includes integrity and liberties (Topic 1) as well as justice and participation (Topic 2), whereas Category 2, Economic, Social, an Cultural Rights, naturally embraces economic and social rights (Topic 3) on one hand, and education, culture, and environments (Topic 4), on the other hand.
-Category 3, Social Minority Rights is differentiated in rights linked to traditional minorities or vulnerable groups (Topic 5), such as women, children, disabled, and elderly, and newly emerging minorities (Topic 6), such as laborers, the homeless, immigrants, homosexuals, and North Korean defectors.
-Category 4, Implementation Mechanisms, concerns international institutions and norms (Topic 7) as well as domestic norms and organizations (Topic 8) crucial in implementing and realizing substantive rights addressed in other categories.
+The first three categories correspond to the first and second generations of human rights, as well as rights associated with disadvantaged populations, whereas Category 4 concerns institutional mechanisms that protect and promote these three substantive dimensions of human rights.
+Category 1 includes integrity and liberties (Topic 1) as well as justice and participation (Topic 2), whereas Category 2 naturally embraces economic and social rights (Topic 3), on one hand, and education, culture, and environments (Topic 4), on the other.
+Category 3 is differentiated in rights linked to traditional minorities or vulnerable groups (Topic 5), such as women, children, the disabled, and the elderly, and newly emerging minorities (Topic 6), such as laborers, the homeless, migrant women, homosexuals, and North Korean defectors.
+Category 4 concerns international institutions and norms (Topic 7) as well as domestic norms and organizations (Topic 8) crucial in implementing and realizing substantive rights addressed in other categories.1

 Each of the eight topics at the middle level includes a set of words that effectively capture the content of each topic.
-For example, integrity and liberties, as topics under Category 1, include 16 words pertaining to life, death penalty, torture, trafficking, disappearance, arrest, prosecutor, police, movement, thought, conscience, religion, association, assembly, and expression.
-Under Category 2, there are 14 words pertaining to economic and social rights (Topic 3) such issues as food, housing, sanitation, income, poverty, inequality, welfare, insurance, labor, labor conditions, labor union, health, healthcare, and disease.
+For example, integrity and liberties, as topics under Category 1, include sixteen words pertaining to life, the death penalty, torture, human trafficking, disappearance, arrest, prosecutor, police, movement, thought, conscience, religion, association, assembly, and expression.
+Under Category 2, there are fourteen words pertaining to economic and social rights (Topic 3), including such issues as food, housing, sanitation, income, poverty, polarization, welfare, insurance, labor, labor conditions, labor union, health, healthcare, and disease.
 These words capture coherent sets of issues associated with conditions under which physical and economic survival may be fulfilled.
-Topic 6 under Category 3 reflects the rise and legitimization of various social minority or vulnerable groups that received growing attention in many parts of the globe, even though rights of North Korean defectors as well as comfort women reflect particularities only relevant to the Korean Peninsula.
+Topic 6 under Category 3 reflects the rise and legitimization of various social minority or vulnerable groups that received growing attention in many parts of the globe, even though rights of North Korean defectors as well as those of "comfort women" reflect particularities only relevant to the Korean Peninsula.
 Domestic norms and institutions (Topic 8) under Category 4 encompass a combination of attention to national laws, human rights education, and human rights protection agencies at the local level.
-Thus, this category includes words pertaining to courts, domestic law, ruling, precedent, human rights education, civil society, NGO, foundation, governance, and association.
-Proportions of each topic of human rights in each newspaper are presented in Table 2.
+Thus, this category includes words pertaining to courts, domestic law, rulings, precedent, human rights education, civil society, NGOs, foundation, governance, and organization.
+(Proportions of each topic of human rights in each newspaper are presented in Online Appendix Table 1.)